First Steps to Navigating BILLIONS in Municipal Infrastructure

 Digging Deeper Into Funding

 While it has been a challenge to navigate all the information coming out of Washington regarding the BIL, it is clear there will be a significant amount of funding for municipal infrastructure.
 First, the BIL will provide much needed funding to upgrade municipal water and sewer and sewer systems.
-The U.S. Environmental Protection Agency (EPA) has been allocated more than $50 billion in BIL funds to distribute water and sewer infrastructure grants and loans to states, tribes, and territories over the next five years primarily through the State Revolving Fund (SRF) program.
-The BIL requires that States provide a minimum of 49 percent of the funding in the form of grants, which are typically hard to obtain through the Drinking Water SRF and Clean Water SRF programs.
+The United States Environmental Protection Agency (EPA) has been allocated more than $50 billion in BIL funds to distribute water and sewer infrastructure grants and loans to states, tribes, and territories over the next five years primarily through the State Revolving Fund (SRF) program.
+The BIL requires that states provide a minimum of 49% of the funding in the form of grants, which are typically hard to obtain through the Drinking Water SRF and Clean Water SRF programs.

 New EPA Non-SRF Funds for Forever Chemicals

-BIL funding may also be provided to States to distribute funding outside the SRF program.
-A significant share of the $50 billion will be set aside to address emerging contaminants such as forever chemicals such as Per- and Polyfluoroalkyl substances (PFAS).
+BIL funding may also be provided to states to distribute funding outside the SRF program.
+A significant share of the $50 billion will be set aside to address emerging contaminants such as forever chemicals like perfluoroalkyl and polyfluoroalkyl substances (PFAS).

 RAISE Grants for Large Urban, Small Rural, and Transportation

 For larger transportation infrastructure projects, RAISE grants offers grant funding between $5 million and $25 million for a mix of large urban projects, smaller rural projects, and other projects that address regionally significant transportation issues.
 Projects that include bike and pedestrian components may be viewed more favorably.
 As part of the BIL, the total available under the RAISE program will increase by 50% annually ($1.5 billion/year) for the next five years, which may increase the number of awards made.